-- Semen analysis: It involves checking the shape, number, and movement of the sperm.
-A blood test may be carried to check the hormone level that controls sperm production.
+- Semen analysis: involves checking the number, movement and shape of the sperm.
 The quality of your sperm tells much about your ability to conceive.

-- Hormonal Profile: The doctor may check your hormones with a hormonal profile to check how well your testicles can make sperm.
+- Hormonal Profile: The doctor may check your hormones with a blood test.

-- ICSI – intracytoplasmic sperm injection, with IVF, where a single sperm can be directly injected into the egg.
-ICSI can be used in conjunction with TESA, MESA and PESA noted below
+- ICSI – intracytoplasmic sperm injection, with IVF, is a procedure where a single sperm cell is directly injected into the egg.
+ICSI can be used in conjunction with a testicular biopsy procedure.

 - TESA – Testicular Sperm Aspiration